Fonta1n3/FullyNoded/Docs/QandA.md

 ## General

+#### Question : What is your privacy policy and how to comply with GPDR?

+[Here](https://fonta1n3.github.io/privacy-policy/) is the privacy policy.
+It inherently complies with GDPR.

 #### Question : Why did you choose iOS to build on?
 Any advantage compared to Android?

 Only because that is what I know how to code with and what I am a user of.